nightsky78/loganalysis/readme.md

 3. run python3 execute_query,py

 Files:
-./db_handling/db.py - main class for all database operations ./DB.config - contains the connection parameters for the database ./execute_query.py - contains code to call DB class and print results ./create_views.sql - create views in the database required for execution of the code
+./db.py - main class for all database operations ./DB.config - contains the connection parameters for the database ./execute_query.py - contains code to call DB class and print results ./create_views.sql - create views in the database required for execution of the code ./readme.md - this file
+./output.txt - sample output after running this programm ./groupbyip.sql - sql snippet to possibly change the script to count multiple accesses from the same IP as one access.